davidjb/puppeteer/docs/api/puppeteer.page.setjavascriptenabled.md

 Promise&lt;void&gt;

+## Exceptions

+When WebDriverBiDi is used as protocol used

 ## Remarks

 NOTE: changing this value won't affect scripts that have already been run.
 It will take full effect on the next navigation.